DannyCato/Electret_To_PDM/README.md

 # Electret To PDM

 This is a KiCad project that uses a FAN3852 to convert analog electret microphone data to PDM data.
-It is mounted on a 4-layer PCB, so that a GND plane can be directly below the FAN chip
+It is mounted on a 2-layer PCB with all the parts on the top layer

 Additionally, it has grounded mounting pads and a power good LED to see if the connection is working.